|

 You can walk to the museum by a stepped path near the Lycian tomb or directly from the east side of the harbour.

-Known as the "Konaki", the small fortress with its battlements and courtyard was part of Kastellorizo's fortified precinct near the Knights' Castle (see below).
+Known as the "Konaki", the small fortress with crenellated battlements and courtyard were part of the Medieval Castle of Agios Nicholas (Άγιος Νικόλαος), in Kastellorizo's fortified precinct, just below the Knights' Castle (see below).
 It was used by the Ottoman Turks as the governor's headquarters and a barracks.

 After World War II it remained abandoned until it was converted into a museum in 1984.
 It displays a small selection of Classical and Helllenistic finds, Byzantine pottery, an icon of Saint George and the dragon as well as cultural artefacts such as a sponge diver's suit.
 Most remarkable are the very rare Lycian style votive reliefs. |